 A work of fiction.
 Standard disclaimers.

 0630 hours.
 The featureless start of yet another featureless day at Alexa Social Services Sanctuary #389.
-Charles had awaken at the ringing of the morning bell, 0600, and had completed his toilet and was dressed and waiting when Peter, his cohort leader, savagely slammed his cell door open at 0610.
+Charles had awakened at the ringing of the morning bell, 0600, and had completed his toilet and was dressed and waiting when Peter, his cohort leader, savagely slammed his cell door open at 0610.
 The two, in their beige Social Services robes, proceeded in the customary, obligatory silence down the dormitory hall to their standard, healthful, meager breakfast of yogurt and berries.
 They were alone.
 They disturbed none of the cell doors they passed, for the cells were all empty.
 They had all been empty for weeks.
 Theirs was now a cohort of two.

 They finished their meal and stood facing each other, Charles expecting the usual, peremptory “Come with me” nod from Peter.
 As was routine, the breakfast cups and spoons disappeared by no visible means.